2:00PM Water Cooler 7/19/2024

 Lambert still here: Yesterday, I questioned Pelosi’s strategic genius, based on questions of the calendar.
 However, “The purpose of a system is what it does,” says Stafford Beer, designer of the Cybersim system for Allende (“There is ‘no point in claiming that the purpose of a system is to do what it constantly fails to do'”).
 If the outcome of the past few week’s machinations is Kamala coronated, and not elected, then that was the system’s purpose and Pelosi’s intent (as well as Obama’s), and probably has been a long time (note that pushing the calendar to the breaking point optimizes for a coronation, because there’s no time to put together an open convention).

 Lambert, slamming the glass down: After Biden’s debate debacle, I introduced the framing that it was “time to take the car keys away.”
 This was valid (a) in that it removed all the medical jargon and online diagnosis from the discourse, and (b) reframed the discourse in terms that many, many families could understand.
 What I did not consider was the larger context: The car keys still have to be given to somebody, but who?
 The airheaded daughter among whose skills are not numbered actually driving?
 Any one of the sludge-brained sons who consistently drive 45 mph in the left lane?
-Some Junior High schooler with a learner’s permit?
+Some High schooler with a junior decoder ring and a learner’s permit?
 Who, exactly?
 Let’s remember that this is the stupidest timeline, and that it’s always possible to make things worse….

 The DNC